DIY bathroom makeover on a budget and a DIY vanity using our existing vanity (how we went from one sink to two)

 If you want to save this for later, you can pin it here:

-DIY Bathroom Remodel (and how we took our bathroom counter from one sink to two)
+DIY Bathroom Makeover (and how we took our bathroom counter from one sink to two)

 You might also like